 Despite the rise in these cross-sector partnerships, CBOs report difficulties in effectively entering into contracting relationships with the health care sector.
 This includes challenges in establishing clear scopes of service as well as obstacles impeding issues like billing, timely payment, and workflows.

-This 60-minute Better Care Playbook webinar, made possible through support from the Seven Foundation Collaborative, will feature perspectives from program leaders and researchers on the value case for partnership, describe different partnership models, and highlight new resources to facilitate effective contracting to support adults of any age.
-The webinar will highlight one successful CBO-health plan partnership model to explore why they entered into a partnership, how they put their contract into practice, and outcomes of the partnership so far.
+This 60-minute Better Care Playbook webinar, made possible through support from the Seven Foundation Collaborative, featured perspectives from program leaders and researchers on the value case for partnership, described different partnership models, and highlighted new resources to facilitate effective contracting to support adults of any age.
+The webinar highlighted opportunities for health plans and CBOs to effectively partner, with a look at resources that can support successful relationships.

-Presenters include Larke Recchie, Chief Executive Officer, Ohio Association of AAAs; Marisa Scala-Foley, Director, Aging and Disability Business Institute, USAging; Dr. Shantanu Agrawal, Chief Health Officer, Elevance Health; and Susan Rawlings Molina, Co-Founder and Chief Executive Officer, Ground Game Health.
-Ample opportunities will be available for participants to ask questions.
+Presenters included Larke Recchie, Chief Executive Officer, Ohio Association of AAAs; Marisa Scala-Foley, Director, Aging and Disability Business Institute, USAging; Dr. Shantanu Agrawal, Chief Health Officer, Elevance Health; and Susan Rawlings Molina, Co-Founder and Chief Executive Officer, Ground Game Health.
+Ample opportunities were available for participants to ask questions.

-CBOs, health plans and other interested stakeholders are invited to join this 60-minute event.
+CBOs, health plans and other interested stakeholders were invited to join this 60-minute event.

 I. Welcome and Introduction

-Speaker: Diana Crumley, Senior Program Officer, Complex Care, CHCS
+Speaker: Diana Crumley, Senior Program Officer, Center for Health Care Strategies

-D. Crumley will welcome participants and provide a brief introduction on opportunities for CBOs to partner with health plans to support older adults with complex needs.
+D. Crumley welcomed participants and provided a brief introduction on opportunities for CBOs to partner with health plans to support older adults with complex needs.

 II.
 Value Case and Contracting Considerations of CBO-Health Plan Partnerships for Older Adults with Complex Needs